elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---

-### What happens when a Date object gets converted to a number?
+### What happens when a Date object converts to a number?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When a Date object gets converted to a number, it becomes the timestamp same as date.getTime().
+  <div><strong>Interview Response:</strong> When a Date object converts to a number, it becomes the timestamp same as date.getTime().
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />